graphql-aspnet/graphql-aspnet.github.io/docs/types/objects.md

 sidebar_position: 0
 ---

-The `object graph type` is one of six fundamental types defined by GraphQL.
+The `OBJECT` graph type is one of six fundamental types defined by GraphQL.
 We can think of a graph query like a tree and if [scalar values](./scalars), such as `string` and `int`, are the leafs then objects are the branches.

-In GraphQL ASP.NET a C# `class` or `struct` is used to identify an `OBJECT` type in a schema.
+✅ Use a `class` or `struct` to identify an object type in a schema.

 Here we've defined a `Donut` model class.
-The runtime will convert it, automatically, into a graph type.
+The runtime will convert it, automatically, into an object graph type.
 If you're familiar with GraphQL's own type definition language the equivalent expression is shown below.

 ```csharp title="Donut.cs"
 public class Donut